DvdJ002/battle-sim-sandbox/README.md

 - HP: 5650
 - Idle state duration: 1.8 seconds
 - Base speed: Slow, mirrors player
-- Enraged speed: Slow, mirrors player
+- Enraged speed: Medium, pursues player
-- Close range threshold: Medium
+- Close range radius: Medium
 - Enraged threshold: 25% of HP
 - Collide damage: 1.5

 **Phases:**

 The two phases are very different in aggression and behavior.
 The state transition is indicated by a change to a multi-colored texture.
-The idle period becomes smaller, and the boss starts pursuing the player.
+The idle period becomes shorter, and the boss starts pursuing the player.
 - Phase 1: In this phase, the boss has a high number of attacks available.
 It will mirror the player's movement by default.
-- Phase 2 (enraged): When the boss' health threshold reached 25%, it will transition into an enraged mode, where it follows the player constantly and has two available attacks.
+- Phase 2 (enraged): When the boss' health threshold reaches 25%, it will transition into an enraged mode, where it follows the player constantly and has two available attacks that complement each other.

 ## Attacks

 ### Bullets (Long range)

-**Description:** The boss shoots pairs of medium-sized bullets that deal 20 damage for 5 seconds.
+**Description:** The boss shoots pairs of medium-sized bullets for 5 seconds that deal 20 damage.

 **Counterplay:** Dodging is relatively simple if you are not too close